line-em/book-blog-ts/src/content/books/2023/25_Catching_Fire.md

 ---
-title: 'Catching Fire'
+title: "Catching Fire"
-author: 'Suzanne Collins'
+author: "Suzanne Collins"
-year: '2023'
+year: "2023"
-month: 'December'
+month: "December"
 score: 3.75
-image: './images/books23/catchingfire.jpg'
+image: "./images/books23/catchingfire.jpg"
-genre: ['Dystopia', 'Young Adult', 'Post Apocalyptic', 'Fiction', 'Romance', 'Teen']
+genre: ["Dystopia", "Young Adult", "Post Apocalyptic", "Fiction", "Romance", "Teen"]
 ---

 > “So it's you and a syringe against the Capitol?
 See, this is why no one lets you make the plans.”